al63/SublimeFiles/README.md

 located in the SublimeFiles plugin directory with the proper command.
 As a default, it is set to open up Terminal.app for OSX systems.

-For example, Gnome-Terminal users will want to change TerminalCommand to: 'gnome-terminal --working-directory='
+For example, Gnome Terminal and iTerm2 users respectively will want to change TerminalCommand to:
+    - 'gnome-terminal --working-directory='
+    - 'open -a iTerm\ 2 '